Topological pumping of bimerons in spiral magnets: Bimerons on a spiral background

 where $\gamma$ is the magnetoelectric coupling constant \cite{Mostovoy06}, $\mu$ is the magnetic moment of a single spin, the bimeron length scales in the $x$ and $y$ directions are $Q^{-1}$ and $\lambda$, and we imposed the constraint on $\varphi$ discussed above.
 Using the Ansatz \eqref{eq:Ansatz}, we can estimate the dimensionless shape factors $C_E$ and $C_M$: $C_E = \pi^2$ and $C_M = 4\sqrt{6}$.
 The components of ${\bf d}^{(M)}$ perpendicular to ${\bf m}_+(\bar{x})$ are zero due to \eqref{eq:Sym1} and \eqref{eq:Sym2}.
 Similarly, $\hat{y}\cdot[{\bf m}\times\partial_x{\bf m}]$ does not contribute to the integral, because of \eqref{eq:Sym2}.
 Remarkably, the dipole moments depend on the bimeron position $\bar{x}$.
 In particular, ${\bf d}^{(M)}$ is opposite to the magnetization of the spiral background at the bimeron center, ${\bf m}_+(\bar{x})$.
 Bimerons also carry an electric dipole moment in the $y$-direction $d^{(E)}_y = \gamma \int{dxdy \: \left(\hat{z}\cdot[{\bf m}\times\partial_x{\bf m}] - \hat{z}\cdot[{\bf m}_+\times\partial_x{\bf m}_+]\right)}$, as spins near the bimeron center rotate with the opposite chirality with respect to the spiral background ${\bf m}_+(x)$.
 Hence, the bimeron constitutes the smallest ferroelectric domain in spiral multiferroics.
 However, $d^{(E)}_y$ does not affect the dynamics described in this work since it is independent of the bimeron position.

 Using \eqref{eq:MomE} and \eqref{eq:MomH}, the bimeron energy in the presence of an electric field $E_z$ and a magnetic field ${\bf H}$ takes the form, at the first order in the applied fields,

 where $\Delta\bar{x} = \bar{x} - \phi/Q$ is the bimeron position relative to the spiral background.
 The applied fields favor a specific position for the bimeron, modulo the spiral period $2 \pi/Q$.
 This result is closely connected to the screw symmetry of the background: the spiral in \eqref{eq:Spiral} is invariant under the combined action of a rotation of ${\bf m}$ in the $xy$-plane by an angle $\phi$ and a translation along $x$ by $\phi/Q$.
 Hence, $\Delta\bar{x}$ must involve both translation and rotation to move the bimeron along $x$ without altering the spiral background.
 At zero applied fields, the energy \eqref{eq:H0} is invariant under these two transformations.
 Consequently, the bimeron can freely move with respect to the spiral background.
 However, the applied fields break isotropy in the $xy$-plane and, therefore, the symmetry associated with $\Delta\bar{x}$.
 The bimeron now experiences a potential $U_{\Delta\bar{x}}$ that depends on its position relative to the spiral $\Delta\bar{x}$.
 In-plane anisotropy also breaks rotational symmetry and contributes to $U_{\Delta\bar{x}}$.
-For simplicity, we first focus on the effects of the fields and cover in-plane anisotropy in the final section.
+For simplicity, we first focus on the effects of the fields, postponing the discussion of in-plane anisotropy to a later section.